JacobIkke/Python/one instruction CPU sim/readme.md

 <p>The NANDCPU supports 8 instructions, each identified by an opcode between 0 and 7.
 Each instruction takes two operands. <br>
 {opcode, oprand1, oprand2}  <br>
 {opcode, dest reg, oprand1}  <br>
-With ADD you can load data into the registers, example {2, 0, 42} that will put 42 into R2, 0 + 42 = 42 and results will be stored in R0</p>
+With ADD you can also load data into the registers, example {2, 0, 42} that will put 42 into R2, 0 + 42 = 42 and results will be stored in R0.</p>

 <h3>0: MOV</h3>
 <p>MOV dest, src copies the value in register src to register dest.</p>